- Student Life

 If you are an applicant from the Virginia Community College System, please read our VCCS Guide.

-Admission is granted to individual schools (College, Nursing, Education, Engineering, Architecture, Commerce and Public Policy) not specific departments within the schools.
-The following links introduce each school and lay out the necessary coursework that should be completed prior to matriculation at U.Va.
+Admission is granted to individual schools and not specific departments within the schools.
+Please review coursework that should be completed prior to matriculation to each school.

 Note: Students applying to transfer as second years need not have completed all of the listed requirements.
 Students applying to transfer as third years should complete most if not all of listed pre-requisite coursework for the selected school.

 Most students who are offered admission will be able to enter directly into their chosen major.
 Biology, Physics, Economics, Biomedical Engineering, and Political and Social Thought are more competitive or have specific course prerequisite requirements.
 For guidance about specific courses that must be taken at your current institution to meet prerequisites needed to those particular majors, please contact the department of your intended major.
-Transfer students considering the Economics Major are strongly advised to see the Director of Undergraduate Programs before selecting Fall courses.
+Transfer students considering the Economics Major are strongly advised to review this website before selecting Fall courses.
 Any questions about the Economics Major should be sent to email@example.com.